Mopinion-com/mopinion-sdk-android/README.md

     - [Java Example:](#java-example)
   - [Flutter Integration](#flutter-integration)

-## <a name="release_notes">Release notes for version 1.0.17</a>
+## <a name="release_notes">Release notes for version 1.0.18</a>

 ### What's Changed

-#### Fixes
+#### Features
-* Unintentional behaviour where the WebView Forms were reloaded on rotation.
-Now the url is not reloaded on rotation but the view state is still recreated.
+- Option to ignore all Form rules when triggering event.
+Event function now accepts a Boolean parameter named `ignoreProactiveRules` to achieve this feature.

 ## <a name="install">Installation</a>